 - Might let you get your money months earlier than if you wait to claim your loss on your current-year return

-Amount you receive
+Amount you deduct

 The amount you receive includes the total of: